dannyshmueli/DSFacialGestureDetector/README.md

 Ever since i was wondering if i could "feed" it streaming video and maybe make NEW kind of gestures- facial gestures.

-This is a basic version of it.
+This is a basic version of it:

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/cdzPRymOC7o/0.jpg)](http://www.youtube.com/watch?v=YOUTUBE_cdzPRymOC7o)

 ### Installing:

-//Using cocoapods:
+Using cocoapods: (coming soon)

-//#`pod install 'DSFacialGestures'`
+`pod install 'DSFacialGestures'`

-import all the files under the Detector directory to your project.
+or import all the files under the Detector directory to your project.

 ### Using:

-1. in your view controler:
+In your view controler:

-2. * implement: `<DSFacialDetectorDelegate>`
+1. implement: `<DSFacialDetectorDelegate>`
+2. init:

 ```objc
 self.facialGesturesDetector = [DSFacialGesturesDetector new];